Cole-Beasant/rideMe/README.md

 ## Testing Functionality

 Note that it will take 3 days to test all of RideMe's functionality.
 Say you are testing on April 5.
-The earliest trip date you post have for a posting is April 6.
+The earliest trip date you can have for a posting is April 6.
 Then you must create other accounts to send messages to the post owner, then log back in as the post owner to approved the other users as passengers.
 Then, on April 6, the posting will disappear from the open postings query (unless all the available seats have been filled,